PAIN TREATMENT & PAIN SOLUTIONS

 What are they used for?

-In the field of pain management epidural injections are used to provide temporary and long term relief from the pain caused by nerve root compression (sciatica), spinal stenosis (pinched nerves), shingles or post herpetic neuralgia, compression fractures as well as pain from reflex sympathetic dystrophy.
+In the field of pain management, epidural injections are used to provide relief from the pain caused by nerve root compression (sciatica), herniated discs, radiculopathy, spinal stenosis (pinched nerves), compression fractures as well as pain from reflex sympathetic dystrophy.